rickcollette/tvubbs/README.md

-# The Vulgar Unicorn Bulleting Board System
+# The Vulgar Unicorn Bulletin Board System
 <div align="center">Telnet multiuser bbs software in the spirit of the 80's</div>

 ---